Thiruvali-Thirunagari: Worship practices and festivals

 The temples are open from 8 am to 10 am and 5 pm to 7 pm.
 The temple priests perform the pooja (rituals) during festivals and on a daily basis.
 As at other Vishnu temples of Tamil Nadu, the priests belong to the Vaishnava community, from the Brahmin class.
-The temple rituals are performed four times a day: Ushathkalam at 8 a.m., Kalasanthi at 10:00 a.m., Sayarakshai at 5:00 p.m. and Ardha Jamam at 7:00 p.m.
+The temple rituals are performed four times a day: Kalahanthi at 8 a.m., Ukshikalam at 10:00 a.m., Sayarakshai at 5:00 p.m. and Ardha Jamam at 7:00 p.m.
 Each ritual has three steps: alangaram (decoration), neivethanam (food offering) and deepa aradanai (waving of lamps) for the deities.
 During the worship, religious instructions in the Vedas (sacred text) are recited by priests, and worshippers prostrate themselves in front of the temple mast.
 There are weekly, monthly and fortnightly rituals performed in the temple.

 During the new moon day of the Tamil month Tai, the festival deity of Thirumangai Alvar is brought to the Pushotama Perumal temple from Thiruvali-Thirunagari.
 The Thirumangai Alvar Mangalasasana Utsavam is celebrated in the Tamil month of Tai (January–February).
 The highlight of the festival is Garudasevai, an event in which the festival images of the eleven Tirunangur Tirupathis are brought on mount designed like Garuda, called Garuda Vahana, to Tirunangur.
 The festive image of Thirumangai Alvar is also brought on a Hamsa Vahanam (palanquin) and his pasurams (hymns) dedicated to each of these eleven temples are recited during the occasion.
 The festival images of Thirumangai Alvar and his consort Kumudavalli Naachiyar are taken in a palanquin to each of the eleven temples.
 The verses dedicated to each of the eleven temples are chanted in the respective shrines.
 This is one of the most important festivals in the region which draws thousands of visitors.